Credit Card or Cash: Which Is Better to Use?

 Credit cards may give you travel insurance and purchase protection benefits.
 For instance, you may get extended warranty coverage, damage and theft protection, and price protection on items you buy with your card.
 This is good information to know and look for when you’re applying for a credit card.

-For traveling, some of the best credit cards offer trip delay and trip cancellation coverage, lost and delayed luggage benefits, and rental car insurance.
+For traveling, some of the top credit cards offer trip delay and trip cancellation coverage, lost and delayed luggage benefits, and rental car insurance.
 Using a credit card to book your travel allows you to be covered by these benefits.
-Credit cards co-branded with airlines and hotels might also offer perks like priority service and upgrades.
+Credit cards co-branded with airlines and hotels might also offer perks, such as priority service and upgrades.

 When You Want Security